More, More, More: Bananarama version

 In 1993, "More, More, More" was covered by the English group Bananarama for their sixth album, Please Yourself (1993).
 It was produced by Mike Stock and Pete Waterman of Stock Aitken Waterman fame and released in March 1993 by London Records.
 Their version retained the disco feel of the original and also incorporated elements of ABBA-like production, as was the case with the entire Please Yourself album.
 Sara Dallin, Keren Woodward, Stock and Waterman added a second verse to their version of the song.

 Bananarama's single version (which was remixed from their album version) climbed to number 24 in the UK Singles Chart.
 It also peaked at number eight in Portugal, number 16 in Ireland and number 65 in Germany.
 It was their last single to be released by London Records, their label since 1983.
 The duo would not see another single-release in the UK until "Move in My Direction" in 2005.

 Critical reception

 In a retrospective review, Quentin Harrison from Albumism wrote that "Bananarama retrofits it cunningly to early '90s house vibes and just like that, Bananarama have convincingly recast the song as their own."
 Upon the release, James Masterton" deemed it "a fairly faithful cover" in his UK chart commentary.
 He added, "With the 70s disco revival well underway it is a timely release and may yet see Sarah and Keren scaling the heights of "Love in the First Degree" again, surely amongst the greatest moments of 1980s pop."
 Ian McCann from NME felt it "still sounds remarkably like Bananarama, though."

 Music video

 A music video was produced to promote the single, directed by Saffie Ashtiany.
 It features Bananarama performing the song and dancing (in one of their few unchoreographed videos) in a cabaret-style club with several male dancers backing them up.
-The video was later made available on YouTube in 2017.